jgcoded/RaspbOOP/README.md

 Licensing
 =========
-Unless otherwise stated, all files in this directory and all subsequent subdirectories relative to the path of this README are licensed under
+Unless otherwise stated, all files and all subsequent files relative to the path of this README are licensed under
 ***The MIT License (MIT)***.
 A copy of THE MIT License (MIT) can be found in the same directory as the README.